suevalov/suevalov.com/content/blog/what-i-want-to-learn-2018/index.md

 [Apollo](https://www.apollographql.com/) allows to build GraphQL API on top of your existing REST APIs.
 It is a family of technologies you can incrementally add to your stack: Apollo Client to connect data to your UI, Apollo Engine for infrastructure and tooling, and Apollo Server to translate your REST API and backends into a GraphQL schema.

-* __Eliminates boilerplate__.
-No more action creators, async handling, and request waterfalls.
-Just ask for the data you need with GraphQL query and it shows up.

-* __Validation across the stack__.
-Identify breaking changes in our API before they are deployed and statically validate data fetching across all of your front-ends.
+* Eliminates boilerplate.

-* __Pulls complexity out of the client__.
-Put computed fields, data transformations, and security logic into your API so your front-ends don't have to reimplement them every time.
+* You can put computed fields, data transformations, and security logic into your API so your front-ends don't have to reimplement them every time.

-* __Incrementally evolve your API__.
-Add fields to GraphQL as you go and deprecate old fields when you no longer need them.
+* Add fields to GraphQL as you go and deprecate old fields when you no longer need them.
 Mock some or all of your API and build the front-end in parallel.

-* __Improve performance__.
-Fetch exactly data you need, no more and no less.
+* Fetch exactly data you need, no more and no less.
 Improve performance with GraphQL specific caching and optimizations across the stack.

 ## Cypress